cadon0/gif-to-the-beat/README.md

 # It's out of sync!

+In the osu! editor?
+The `disableSyncInEditor` setting can be changed to `false`

-In the configuration file - [config.js](./server/config.js) in the `server` folder (if in doubt open it with Notepad) - there are offset values for each gif.
+In the configuration file there are offset values for each gif.
-Increase the offset if the gif appears to hit the beat before the song does, otherwise decrease
+Increase the offset if the gif appears to hit the beat after the song does, otherwise decrease

 Each change to settings requires a restart